raberik98/CC_WEB_SI4-SI5_Exercise_03/README.md

 # CC_WEB_SI4-SI5_Exercise_03

-Considering the current hardships the Hungarian government tasked you to create a full stack web application for a new company which will provide cheap beer to every company in the country.
+Considering the current hardshipsm the Hungarian government tasked you to create a full stack web application for a new company which will provide cheap beer to every company in the country.
 You have been given a list of tasks and some optional tasks as well.

 After installing the dependecnies with --- npm i, start your backend with ---npm start and your frontend with ---npm run dev